 Translation in process We're updating the page.
 There might be some translation errors.
 Sorry about that ;-)

-lexID: 12209 Scientific: Meiacanthus limbatus German: Fangzahnschleimfisch English: Manus fangblenny Category: Blennies Family tree: Animalia (Kingdom) > Chordata (Phylum) > Actinopterygii (Class) > Perciformes (Order) > Blenniidae (Family) > Meiacanthus (Genus) > limbatus (Species) Initial determination: Smith-Vaniz, 1987 Occurrence: Bali, Bismarck Archipelago, Flores, Indonesia, Moluccas, Papua New Guinea Sea depth: 35 - 41 Meter Size: up to 1.18" (3,7 cm) Temperature: 71.6 °F - 77 °F (22°C - 25°C) Food: Amphipods, Copepods, Daphnia salina, Invertebrates, Mysis, Zooplankton Difficulty: There are no reports available yet that this animal has already been kept in captivity successfully Offspring: Not available as offspring Toxicity: Toxic hazard unknown CITES: Not evaluated Red List: Data deficient (DD) Related species at Catalog of Life: More related species in this lexicon:
+lexID: 12209 AphiaID: 279312 Scientific: Meiacanthus limbatus German: Fangzahnschleimfisch English: Manus Fangblenny Category: Blennies Family tree: Animalia (Kingdom) > Chordata (Phylum) > Actinopterygii (Class) > Perciformes (Order) > Blenniidae (Family) > Meiacanthus (Genus) > limbatus (Species) Initial determination: Smith-Vaniz, 1987 Occurrence: Bali, Bismarck Archipelago, Flores, Indonesia, Moluccas, Papua New Guinea Sea depth: 35 - 41 Meter Size: up to 1.18" (3,7 cm) Temperature: 71.6 °F - 77 °F (22°C - 25°C) Food: Amphipods, Copepods, Daphnia salina, Invertebrates, Mysis, Zooplankton Difficulty: There are no reports available yet that this animal has already been kept in captivity successfully Offspring: Not available as offspring Toxicity: Toxic hazard unknown CITES: Not evaluated Red List: Data deficient (DD) Related species at Catalog of Life: More related species in this lexicon:

 Meerwasser-Lexikon Team Publisher:

 Last edit: 2019-07-11 15:14:24

 Meiacanthus solomon, a new fangblenny (Teleostei: Blenniidae) from the Solomon Islands, with a redescription and new records of M. limbatus.

 Journal of the Ocean Science Foundation, 33, 44-52.